 Type of Measure Level of Service Performance Measure Current Performance Expected Trend Based on Planned Budget Condition Condition of Bridges Undertake condition assessments at regular intervals Span Bridges Condition - Number Good - 1 Fair - 26 Poor - 14 Very Poor - 1 Span Bridges - In the short term the span bridges require increased investment to ensure the risk level is acceptable.
-Culvert Bridges Good - 2 Fair - 10 Poor - 31 Very Poor - 7 Culvert Bridges - The condition on the span bridges is due for re- assessment to provide a detailed review of the required maintenance and renewals Confidence levels Span Bridges High - Condition Assessment 2020 Span Bridges Increase in the budget based on the condition assessment Culvert Bridges Medium to Low Level 1 Inspections undertaken in 2018 Culvert Bridges Increase required based on outcomes from span bridges likely to be similar impact for culvert bridges Function Measure of the asset is appropriate for its intended use.
+Culvert Bridges Good - 2 Fair - 10 Poor - 31 Very Poor - 7 Culvert Bridges - The condition on the span bridges is due for reassessment to provide a detailed review of the required maintenance and renewals Confidence levels Span Bridges High - Condition Assessment 2020 Span Bridges Increase in the budget based on the condition assessment Culvert Bridges Medium to Low Level 1 Inspections undertaken in 2018 Culvert Bridges Increase required based on outcomes from span bridges likely to be similar impact for culvert bridges Function Measure of the asset is appropriate for its intended use.
 Bridge Hierarchy or Type Breakdown of current hierarchy Split in to Span Bridges/Large Culverts that by definition are functional for their intended use.
 Minor impact on the planned budget as the majority of the bridges within the network are functional and are intended for the use they currently provide Confidence levels Span Bridges - High Recent Condition Assessment collection size and spans Span Bridges High - No functional requirements highlighted from recent audit so minimal impact on how span bridges function.
 Culvert Bridges High to Medium Culvert Bridges Medium based on the culvert bridges are appropriate and function under current conditions.

-Capacity Whether the Appropriate No measure undertaken but in Aging structures identified for capacity of the size to general the closure of a bridge renewal are considered for assets are minimise due to flooding (under capacity) capacity at the time. sufficient impact to the is during significant rainfall service, or events impacting customers for Minimal impact on the budget measure the minimal times throughout the due to capacity across the failure of year. network. existing structure due to capacity issue.
-Confidence Medium Medium levels Medium Medium (Professional judgement (Professional judgement supported by data sampling) supported by data sampling
+Capacity Whether the capacity of the assets are sufficient Appropriate size to minimise impact to the service, or measure the failure of existing structure due to capacity No measure undertaken but in general the closure of a bridge due to flooding (under capacity) is during significant rainfall events impacting customers for minimal times throughout the year.
+Aging structures identified for renewal are considered for capacity at the time.
+Minimal impact on the budget due to capacity across the network.
+Confidence issue.
+Medium Medium levels Medium (Professional judgement supported by data sampling) Medium (Professional judgement supported by data sampling